This article discusses disabling and purging Microsoft Shadow Copies when protecting Windows servers.

 If there are any Shadow Copies under the Shadow Copies of selected volume section, click Delete Now.
 Make sure that no Shadow Copies remain.

-You can also use an elevated command prompt to confirm that the Shadow Copies were removed.
+You can also use an elevated command prompt to confirm that process removed the Shadow Copies.